Tom McClintock: Early life, education and early political career

-McClintock was born in White Plains, New York, and graduated in 1978 from the University of California, Los Angeles (UCLA).
+McClintock was born on July 10, 1956, in Westchester County, New York.
+His family moved to Thousand Oaks, California, in 1965.
+He graduated in 1978 from the University of California, Los Angeles (UCLA) with a degree in political science.
 At 23, he was elected chair of the Ventura County Republican Party, and served until 1981.
 He was chief of staff to State Senator Ed Davis from 1980 to 1982.
 From 1992 to 1994, he served as director of the Center for the California Taxpayer.
 He was director of the Claremont Institute's Golden State Center for Policy Studies from 1995 to 1996.

 California politics

 California Assembly (1982–1992, 1996–2000)

 In 1982, at age 26, McClintock ran for California's 36th State Assembly district, then based in Thousand Oaks, after redistricting.
-He defeated Democrat Harriet Kosmo Henson 56–44%.
-He was reelected in 1984, defeating Tom Jolicoeur 72–28%.
-In 1986, he was reelected to a third term, defeating Frank Nekimken 73–25%.
-In 1988, he was reelected to a fourth term, defeating George Webb II 70–29%.
-In 1990, he was reelected to a fifth term, defeating Ginny Connell 59–36%.
+He defeated Democrat Harriet Kosmo Henson 56%–44%.
+He was reelected in 1984, defeating Tom Jolicoeur 72%–28%.
+In 1986, he was reelected to a third term, defeating Frank Nekimken 73%–25%.
+In 1988, he was reelected to a fourth term, defeating George Webb II 70%–29%.
+In 1990, he was reelected to a fifth term, defeating Ginny Connell 59%–36%.

 After running for Congress in 1992 and for controller in 1994, McClintock ran for the Assembly again in 1996.
-He ran for California's 38th State Assembly district and defeated Democrat Jon Lauritzen 56–40% to win his sixth assembly term.
+He ran for California's 38th State Assembly district and defeated Democrat Jon Lauritzen 56%–40% to win his sixth Assembly term.
 In 1998, McClintock was reelected to a seventh term unopposed.

 McClintock authored California's lethal injection use for California's death penalty law.
 He also opposed tax increases and supported spending cuts.
 He was a strong proponent of abolishing the car tax.

 California Senate (2000–2008)

 In 2000, McClintock retired from the California Assembly to run for California's 19th State Senate district.
-He ranked first in the May 7 open primary with 52% of the vote.
-In November, he defeated Democrat Daniel Gonzalez, 58–42%.
-He was reelected in 2004, defeating Paul Joseph Graber, 61–39%.
+He ranked first in the March 7 open primary with 52% of the vote.
+In November, he defeated Democrat Daniel Gonzalez, 58%–42%.
+He was reelected in 2004, defeating Paul Joseph Graber, 61%–39%.

 In 2008, McClintock voted against Proposition 2, which prohibits confining calves, pigs and hens in small cages in which they cannot extend their limbs.
 "Farm animals are food, not friends", he said in response to backlash to his vote.
 He also cited concern about increased grocery bills.
 In 2000, he was instrumental in proposing a two-thirds reduction in the vehicle license fee, or car tax.
 In 2003, he opposed then-Governor Gray Davis's attempt to rescind a rollback of a vehicle license fee.
 McClintock has also opposed deficit reduction efforts that would have increased taxes.
 He supported the Bureaucracy Reduction and Closure Commission and performance-based budgeting.